qmatteoq/Copilot-for-M365-Plugins-Samples/samples/msgext-northwind-inventory-ts/lab/Optional - Code tour.md

   ...
 ~~~

-By overriding the methods of the **TeamsActivityHandler**, the application is able to handle messages (called "activities") coming from Microsoft 365.
+By overriding the methods of the `TeamsActivityHandler` the application is able to handle messages (called "activities") coming from Microsoft 365.

 The first of these is a Messaging Extension Query activity ("messaging extension" is another historical name for a message extension).
 This function is called when a user types into a message extension or when Copilot calls it.